Halloween- Fun Projects to Inspire You!

-I want to share one of my all time favorite halloween crafts.
-I created these simple cheese cloth ghosts with my girls.
-They were easy to make and a fun addition to our halloween mantel.
+I want to share one of my all-time favorite Halloween crafts.
+I created these simple cheesecloth ghosts with my girls.
+They were easy to make and fun addition to our Halloween mantel.

 black felt -for eyes